seralbdev/protocool/README.md

     (dec/write! stream resolver pseq data))
 ```

 Reading a sequence from a stream.
 The data that comes after the usedid is not know at design time.
-The type of sequence is prefixed to the data in the form of a prefix string with a length encoded in one byte.
+The type of sequence comes before the data in the form of a prefix string with a length encoded in one byte.
 The resolver function will receive the id and will return the right sequence for the data to be decoded

 ```clj
 (:require [seralbdev.protocool.pseq :as d]